Youssef-Sameer/Iris-classification-using-deep-learning/README.md

 # Iris-classification-using-deep-learning
+This repository contains a project aimed at classifying iris flowers using deep learning techniques.
+The project utilizes popular models like ResNet50, VGG16, and VGG19 to achieve accurate classification results.

+Dataset
-This project aims to classify iris flowers using deep learning techniques.
-The dataset used for training and testing the models consists of images of iris flowers with different species.
-The dataset has been augmented to improve model generalization and robustness.
+The dataset used for training and testing the models is available here.
+It comprises images of iris flowers categorized into different species.
+The dataset has been augmented to enhance model generalization and performance.

+Usage
+To use this project, follow these steps:

+Clone the repository to your local machine.
+Download the dataset from the provided link.
+Train and test the models using the provided scripts.
+Experiment with different hyperparameters and architectures to improve performance.
-Models Used:
+Models

-ResNet50: Residual Neural Network architecture with 50 layers known for its effectiveness in image classification tasks.
-VGG16: A convolutional neural network architecture with 16 layers, widely used for image classification tasks.
-VGG19: Similar to VGG16 but with 19 layers, offering slightly improved performance.
-Dataset:
-The dataset used for this project can be found here.
-It contains images of iris flowers categorized into different species.

-Approach:

-Data Augmentation: Techniques such as rotation, scaling, and flipping were applied to increase the diversity of the dataset and improve model generalization.
-Model Training: The augmented dataset was used to train the ResNet50, VGG16, and VGG19 models.
-Model Evaluation: The trained models were evaluated using metrics such as accuracy, precision, recall, and F1-score to assess their performance in classifying iris flowers.
-Conclusion:
-By leveraging deep learning models such as ResNet50, VGG16, and VGG19, along with data augmentation techniques, this project demonstrates an effective approach to classify iris flowers with high accuracy.
-The trained models can potentially be deployed in real-world applications for automated flower species identification.
+The project employs the following deep learning models:

+ResNet50
+VGG16
+VGG19
+Contributions
+Contributions to this project are welcome.
+If you have any ideas for improvements or bug fixes, feel free to submit a pull request.